Hyle-org/devhub-hyle/docs/concepts/apps.md

 ## Smart contract ABI

-All inputs in Hyli smart contracts must be known at proof generation time.
+All inputs in Hyli apps must be known at proof generation time.
 This includes elements like the `tx_hash` which are typically available only at execution time on other blockchains.

-Here is the Rust structure specifying the output of a Hyli smart contract:
+Here is the Rust structure specifying the output of a Hyli app:

 ```rust
 pub struct HyleOutput {